-View this resume in Microsoft Word or plain text (ASCII) formats.
+View this resume in Adobe PDF, Microsoft Word, or plain text formats.

 JX Bell is a technical writer with decades of experience in technical communication.
 He has written software virtually his entire life.
 He is passionate about learning complex topics, understanding people, and communicating clearly.
 Clients appreciate that he learns fast and explains well.
 JX has a sharp eye for usable APIs and good system architecture.
 Read top-notch recommendations for JX from previous clients at the end of this resume.

 JX does consulting work as an employee of JX Consulting, INC, a California Subchapter S Corporation.
 All JX Consulting, INC contracts are corp-to-corp, so clients avoid 1099 independent consultant tax and benefits issues.
 JX Consulting, INC handles general liability insurance, W-2 paperwork, W-2 payroll, and benefits.
 Contracts with clients are straightforward hourly consulting contract agreements.